zhakhalov/mean-music/README.md

 Pros:

 * Richest collection of conetent in the world.
-* Has _My Mix_ feature, similar to Soundcloud::Stream, but only with lisened tracks
+* Has _My Mix_ feature, similar to Soundcloud::Stream, but only with lisеened tracks.

 Cons: